knstl/konstellation/README.md

 wget -O $HOME/.konstellation/config/config.toml https://raw.githubusercontent.com/Konstellation/testnet/master/knstlhub-1/config.toml
 ```

 Replace `knstlhub-1` with the chain id that you need.
-See [testnet repo](https://github.com/Konstellation/testnet) for the latest testnet info.
+* NOTE: See [testnet repo](https://github.com/Konstellation/testnet) for the latest testnet info.

 * NOTE: For Windows open links in browser -> Save As -> Choose "D:\\.konstellation\config" as path